marq24/ha-fordpass/doc/OBTAINING_TOKEN.md

 ![image](./../images/002.png)

-2. In your second browser (where you paste the URL), the Ford Login dialog should be displayed.
+2. In your second/separate browser (where you paste the URL), the Ford Login dialog should be displayed.

 3. Enter your FordPass credentials and click `Sign In`.
 > [!NOTE]